VeronicaG24/Assignment2_RT1/README.md

             compare "SUCCEEDED" and object state;

-            if the comparison return 1 and a goal is set: ask to delate the goal before setting a new one
+            if the comparison return 1 and a goal is set: ask to delate the goal before setting a new one;

             if the comparison return 0 and a goal is set decrease variable to state if the goal is set;